DiRoots-Limited/DiRoots.DiStem.Releases/docs/ui-components/Quick Views.md

 ## Right-click actions

-Right-click on the room/space inside the table and you can:
+Right-click on the room/space within the table and you can:

 - Delete Callout and Elevations/Sections.